mhardcastle/ddf-pipeline/docs/manual.md

 has been developed.
 If you are using KSP data, then `make_mslists.py` will build these two MS lists for you.

-(The script `run_pipeline.py` packages up the downloading, unpacking and making of the measurement sets.
-It will need modifying for your local environment before use and so we do not describe it here.)

 ## preparing the configuration file

 `pipeline.py` takes as command line options an arbitrary mixture of